SAP-archive/teched2020-DEV161/exercises/ex14/README.md

 After completing these steps you will have tested the view look & feel.

 4. Go to the tab where the app is running and refresh it (press [F5]).
 You can see that the breadcrumbs appear in the view, and you can use them to navigate back to the products worklist view.
+Try it out!
     <br><br>![](images/2020-10_BAS_App_Object_View_After_Breadcrumbs_.jpg)<br><br>